BryanParisot/SportSee/README.md

 ### for the run

 To run the application, you need to download the back office: https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard

+and clone this repository

 Step 1 :